xuweiwu/RoboND-Kinematics-Project/writeup.md

   - Calculate q1, q2, q3

-    From the simplified robot configuration showned below, the value of q1 can be directly caculated by
+    From the simplified robot configuration shown below, the value of q1 can be directly caculated by
     ```
     q1 = arctan2(wy, wx)
     ```